Leftium/userfront-svelte/docs/index.md

 }
 ```

 ### Full SvelteKit API authentication example

 - [+server endpoint that reads and verifies the JWT access token](https://github.com/Leftium/userfront-svelte/blob/main/src/routes/api/update-user/%2Bserver.ts)
 - [+page that calls the endpoint](https://github.com/Leftium/userfront-svelte/blob/dc22a9425c96c6e6d6b14464c934346f03cd7c1e/src/routes/dashboard/%2Bpage.svelte#L20-L27)

+## Svelte SSO (Single Sign On)

+From here, you can add social identity providers like Google, Facebook, and LinkedIn to your Svelte application, or business identity providers like Azure AD, Office365, and more.

+To do this, create an application with the identity provider (e.g. Google), and then add those SSO credentials to the Userfront dashboard.
+The result is a modified sign on experience.

+No additional code is needed to implement Single Sign On using this approach: you can add and remove providers without updating your forms or the way you handle JWT access tokens.